rc9000/nd2-worker-plugin-aci/README.md

 ## Description

-This module can talk to a APIC-EM controller to:
+This module can talk to APIC to:

 * emulate the regular Netdisco SNMP-based macsuck to map fvCEp MAC entries to fabric switch ports
   * in the case of virtual port channel, map the VPC MAC relation onto the corresponding port-channels on the fabric switch